 The purpose of this course is to further familiarize the student with the external and internal components of a reciprocating gas compressor.
 An emphasis on hands-on training will teach them how to maintain high and slow speed compressors.
 Each step of the disassembly of the compressor will be preceded by a brief lecture describing the process and any safety issues.
 For certification the course requires that the student physically perform each of the individual tasks listed in the log book.
 They must also collect and record all critical measurements and clearances required by the O.E.M.
 The Student will be taught proper assembly procedures using the manufacturer's specifications.
-By the end of the course the student will be expected to exhibit the proper and safe use of hand tools and precision measurement instruments.
-The student will be taught how to access all of the critical torque values and clearances of the specific machine.
+By the end of the course the student will be taught how to access all of the critical torque values and clearances of the specific machine.
 Graduates will have developed the competency to perform major maintenance and overhaul tasks.
 Students will be taught safety considerations and describe the proper method starting, stopping and loading a compressor.
 In addition, the student must be able to explain in writing, to the instructor's satisfaction, a knowledge of basic compressor theory and operation.
 This will include having an understanding of capacity control devices, load steps, and engine load.
 There will be a written final exam at the end of the course which requires a minimum of 80 % for passing.
 (3 Credits) Prerequisite: PNG 175

 - 1. Demonstrate the ability to disassemble and reassemble the compressor, a cylinder, valves, and rod packing. - 2.
 Demonstrate the ability to assemble oil scraper packing - 3.
 Demonstrate checking for web deflection - 4.
 Measure crankshaft thrust - 5.
-Perform Bluing on valve seats to check for fit

-- 6. Perform a lift check on rod bearings - 7.
+Perform Bluing on valve seats to check for fit - 6.
+Perform a lift check on rod bearings - 7.
 Explain the shimming of crosshead shoes - 8.
 Measure piston rod run-out - 9.
 Perform troubleshooting scenario - 10.
 Identify the components and describe their individual function and their role within the system. - 11.
 Determine stages of compression needed for multi-staging - 12.
 Calculate a discharge temperature at a given compression ratio - 13.
 Perform basic troubleshooting using scenarios - 14.
 Calculate gas loads on a piston rod - 15.
 Log any anomalies or damage found during the disassembly